pboling/flag_shih_tzu/README.md

 If you want to run the tests against all supported ActiveRecord versions:

-* you will need to use ruby 1.9.3 as it is the only version of ruby that bridges the gap between rails 2.3 and rails 4.0
+* you can use ruby 1.9.3 for all but Rails 4.1 as it is the only version of ruby that bridges the gap between rails 2.3 and rails 4.0
 * you may need to run each bundle once:

+    $ rvm use 1.9.3
     $ BUNDLE_GEMFILE='gemfiles/Gemfile.activerecord-2.3.x' bundle update --quiet
     $ BUNDLE_GEMFILE='gemfiles/Gemfile.activerecord-3.0.x' bundle update --quiet
     $ BUNDLE_GEMFILE='gemfiles/Gemfile.activerecord-3.1.x' bundle update --quiet
     $ BUNDLE_GEMFILE='gemfiles/Gemfile.activerecord-3.2.x' bundle update --quiet
     $ BUNDLE_GEMFILE='gemfiles/Gemfile.activerecord-4.0.x' bundle update --quiet
+    $ rvm use 2.1.2
+    $ BUNDLE_GEMFILE='gemfiles/Gemfile.activerecord-4.1.x' bundle update --quiet

 Then just: